MIWdlB/Quantum-Multicast/README.md

 ## Usage

-## Development

 ### Graph Class

-Defines a basic graph, with nodes and weighted edges.
+`utils/graph.py` Defines a basic graph, with nodes and weighted edges.
 Edges are assumed to be undirected but are stored as two directed edges, with weights defaulting to one.

+Examples are given in `utils/graphlibrary.py`.

+### Network cration

+Given a graph a (bipartite) network can be created using the `create_bipartite_network` function in `utils/bipartite_network.py`.
+This will craete a channel for each directed edge in the graph, with an associated source for each.

+## Development

 ### Poetry
 Poetry is a really nice python dependency manager.
 It lets you keep track of versions and easily update, unlike pip.